The Featherz: 2014–2016 - Alice Atkinson era

 In the meantime Cox, Atkinson and Monroe continued to gig in the three-piece format, occasionally joined by various guest guitarists, including David Donley, his student Zoe Keeling, Vera Wild of the band Jelly and Polly Hedges of the band Seek Destroy.
 In late 2014, they recorded fresh material at Broadoak Studios, Sussex with producer/guitarist Kevin Armstrong.
 Their 14 February 2015 headline gig at the Irish Centre in Basingstoke received praise from the Basingstoke Gazette "The headline band were The Featherz ... who continued the general theme of girls showing just how well they can rock it up ...
 Not quite as heavy as (second on the bill act) Petrol Girls, they still had a real fast punky set.
 They had also picked up a posse of new followers who were now ready to worship every bead and every bit of glitter - as well as dance along to their songs."

 The band also played the Pavilion Stage of the 2015 Rebellion Festival.
 Their set received an enthusiastic review from Martin Haslam of Louder Than War: "Bringing their brand of self-styled ‘Flock Rock’ to the masses, I'm pleased that the venue is filling up.
 Glam anthems (Glamthems?) get the crowd onside, ‘When Was The Last Time You Had Sex?’ and other ear worms.
 I’ve seen them before, but this line up has added Alice Atkinson, which is a very good thing; the three-piece with Danie Cox and Dazzle Monroe are now tighter and born to entertain.
 Championed by Boy George and dressed by Charles Of London, they deserve your attention.
 Now!"
 The band appeared again at the 2017 and 2018 festivals, both times on the Opera House stage.
-Cox is scheduled to return to the festival in 2023 on the Empress Ballroom stage with Slady.
+Cox returned to the festival in 2023 on the Empress Ballroom main stage with Slady who also played 2024 on the Almost Acoustic stage as a duo of Cox and guitarist Dawn Firth-Godbehere.
+The full band played the Club Casbah stage in 2025.